alissonzampietro/rust/README.md

 # Rust
-_The main idea behind this repository is gather all knowledge that i got about rust language._
+_The main idea behind this repository is gather all knowledge that i got about rust language.
+You can follow this tutorial checking the README, that contains the roadmap to execute and the links for each content._

 Rust is a multi-paradigm, high-level and focused on performance and safety.
-Rust is sintatically similar to C++,
+Rust is sintatically similar to C++.

 ## Dependencies